-The TOHB consists of breathing 100% oxygen (O2), inside a pressurized chamber above normal atmospheric pressure (at sea level, 1.0 absolute atmosphere or ATA).
-For clinical use, the pressure should be at least 1.4 ATA.
-HBO is used as a primary therapy, in some pathologies and intoxications, or as adjuvant therapy in pathologies that occur with inadequate supply of oxygen to tissues.
+HBOT consists of breathing oxygen (O2) in high concentrations, inside a pressurized chamber above normal atmospheric pressure (at sea level, 1.0 absolute atmosphere or ATA).
+For clinical use, the pressure must be at least 1.4 ATA.

 Mechanisms that favor or stimulate the HBOT:

 - Cellular immune response to infections